 Kelli Spencer, MS, APC, NCC

 With training in EMDR and interpersonal neurobiology, Kelli trusts the brain’s ability to heal.
 She works with clients to reintegrate body and mind functions that may be operating in isolation.
-Because memories are often stored in the body as well as in the mind, her holistic approach taps into the body’s innate wisdom to promote adaptive responses to life along with an understanding of presenting issues to facilitate healing and regulate emotions.
-Choosing to move through discomfort (a normal, healthy response to facing the deep uncertainties life presents) and actively engage with life expands opportunities for growth.
+Memories are often stored in the body as well as in the mind, and Kelli’s holistic approach taps into the body’s innate wisdom to promote adaptive responses to facilitate healing and regulate emotions.
+To develop resources to manage life’s challenges, she also weaves interventions from DBT, CBT, ACT, mindfulness, and nonviolent communication into her counseling sessions.

 Kelli was awarded a master’s in clinical mental health counseling from Georgia State University.
 Prior to developing a passion for helping people heal, Kelli worked in the technology industry and as a volunteer leader.
-In her prior work, she most enjoyed helping clients find solutions and resources that met their identified needs.
+In her prior work, she most enjoyed helping clients and organizations find solutions and resources that met their identified needs.
 She strives to do this today in her counseling practice.

-- American Counseling Association (ACA)
+American Counseling Association (ACA)

-- Licensed Professional Counselors Association of Georgia (LPCAGA)
+Licensed Professional Counselors Association of Georgia (LPCAGA)

 Kelli Spencer is operating under the direction and supervision of the Clinical Director, Andrew R. Warnecke, LPC.